1. What is a matriculation exemption?

 5. How long does it take to process an application?

-Due to high volume of inquiries that this office receive, it takes the Matriculation Board 5-10 working days to process the online/faxed inquiries.
+Due to the high volume of inquiries that this office receives, it takes the Matriculation Board 5-10 working days to process the online/faxed inquiries.
 If the applicant qualifies for exemption a provisional letter is issued which is sufficient to facilitate admission to South African public university subject to the applicant meeting the institutional requirements.
 Furthermore, it takes approximately the same time to process an application form.
 The actual exemption certificate is issued in approximately 6-8 weeks after receipt of all relevant and correctly certified documents as well as the requisite payment.

-6. If I’m not sure whether I’ll qualify for exemption or not, what do I do?
+6. If I’m not sure whether I’ll qualify for an exemption or not, what do I do?